uniformdev/commerce-starter/README.md

   > ⚠️ For the initial setup, this API key needs the Developer role assigned to it.
 - `UNIFORM_PROJECT_ID`: your uniform project

-### Init and start Uniform Commerce Starter
+### Start local development

-1. In your terminal, from the project root, run the following command:
+1. In your terminal, from the project root, install all dependencies with the following command:

 ```bash
 npm i
 ```

-2. In your code editor and rename `.env.example` to `.env` file and add your `UNIFORM_API_KEY` and `UNIFORM_PROJECT_ID` variables
+2. In your code editor and rename `.env.example` to `.env` file and add your `UNIFORM_API_KEY` and `UNIFORM_PROJECT_ID` environment variables.
-   > ⚠️ For the initial setup, this API key needs the Developer role assigned to it.
 3. This command pushes all configurations to your new Uniform project. (please add [Uniform npm scripts](https://github.com/uniformdev/commerce-starter#uniform-npm-scripts) to package.json first or use [Uniform CLI](https://docs.uniform.app/getting-started/cli-setup))

 ```bash